telerik/blazor-docs/knowledge-base/grid-csv-export-change-field-delimiter.md

 I want to use a semicolon field delimiter for the exported CSV Grid instead of comma.
 How to achieve this?

 >tip At the time of writing (**UI for Blazor 3.5.0**), the Blazor Grid [does not expose a built-in option for configuring the field delimiter](https://feedback.telerik.com/blazor/1577167-option-to-configure-the-field-delimiter-when-exporting-to-csv).
-You may vote for the enhancement and follow it to get status email updates.
+You may vote for the enhancement and follow it to receive status updates.

 ## Solution